Common pitfalls in OMS design

 Solution:

-1. Rewrite the process and check the condition after the timeout.
+1. Rewrite the process to check the condition after the timeout.

 2. Use TimeoutProcessor.
-It significantly decreases the probability of the same-time execution.
+It significantly decreases the probability of simultaneous execution.

-Issue: Adding timeout pauses the execution process and unblocks external systems.
+Issue: Adding a timeout pauses the execution process and unblocks external systems.

 img